Journal of the Abraham Lincoln Association

 Submissions

 The Journal of the Abraham Lincoln Association welcomes manuscripts on any facet of the life of Abraham Lincoln, his family, his close associates, or his legacy.
-Manuscripts that illuminate the historical context in which Lincoln lived and worked and that examine economic, social, or cultural influences that were brought to bear on Lincoln and his contemporaries are also welcome, as are manuscripts that explore how Lincoln's reputation has fared over time in the collective memory of the nation and the world.
-Pertinent unpublished primary source materials are also welcome.
+Manuscripts that illuminate the historical context that influenced Lincoln’s life and work are also welcome.
+In addition, the journal is seeking primary sources pertinent to Lincoln’s life and legacy to be published with annotation or commentary.
 Manuscripts should meet the professional standards of academic journals, make a significant contribution in fact or interpretation, and use primary sources as well as a broad range of relevant literature.

 View our Publications Ethics and Malpractice Statement